nasirayyub/mixerp/docs/user-guide/inventory-management/party-accounts.md

             Url
         </th>
         <td>
-            Enter the website url address of this party or leave this field empty.
+            Enter the website URL address of this party or leave this field empty.
         </td>
     </tr>
     <tr>